appseconnect/docs/_posts/Deployment/2018-11-20-gettingstarted-with-deployment.md

 4) **ADD ONS** - AEC Add-on extends the functionality of a certain program but they are usually meant to function on a certain program.

-5) **EXTENSIONS** - APPSeCONNECT extension is something that is specific to the browser, and they are a bit different on each browser, but tend to be able to learn more about the overall state of the browser; they may be automatically added to pages, accessible separately from a page, etc.
+5) **EXTENSIONS** - APPSeCONNECT extension is something that is specific to the browser, and they are a bit different on each browser but tend to be able to learn more about the overall state of the browser, they may be automatically added to pages accessible separately from a page, etc.

 Deployment primarly talks about APPSeCONNECT Agent which is your own on-premises tool which needs to be installed on your own server to start doing the actual sync operation.